ValentinoAbate/Pokemon-Randomizer/readme.md

 - It also allows you to partially randomize most things.
 Want to randomize 5% of trainer's pokemon for an experience that is mostly the same but with some surprises?
 You got it.

 - Some of my favorite new features are:
-	- Variant Pokemon: Random type-variants of pokemon with corresponding color palette, moveset, base stat, and other modifications!
+	- Type-Variant Pokemon: Random type-variants of pokemon with corresponding color palette, moveset, base stat, and other modifications!
 	- Intelligent trainer pokemon choices: Challenge runs are more fun when you can plan for a fisherman to usually have WATER pokemon!
 	- Intelligent wild pokemon choices: Find pokemon where they make sense (water pokemon when fishing, electric pokemon in the power plant, etc)!
 	- Reoccuring trainer logic: trainers that you see multiple times (like rivals, etc.) will raise a team that keeps members but grows and evolves over the course of the game